 There’s such a wide choice of printers on the market today that it’s difficult to know which is best.
 Some offer faster print speeds, while others offer better print quality.
+Before buying a new printer, first of all you need to check its functionalization: how it satisfies your needs, does it make your work easier?
+Multifunctional printers are the solution for people who prefer comfort over mess.
+It can be used not only as a copier but also as a scanner and fax machine.
 It doesn’t help that many manufacturers claim to have the best and fastest.

 How can you cut through the confusions and choose the right printer for your needs?
 To help you make up make the right choice, here’s managed print service specialist Lloyd Wells’ overview of the most common printer technologies.

 Inkjet printers are greener and have a smaller carbon footprint when compared to LED and Laser printers.
 Although a little slower than Laser printers, they’re highly versatile and can produce great photographic prints.
 In addition, they’re able to print on cards, banner-sized media, and even iron-on transfer papers.
 However, the printer ink is expensive and some models produce slightly grainy graphics and fuzzy text.

 - Good colour reproduction

 - Good for photo prints